(Mouseover any identifier to decode)

 The final satisfaction in my mind was recognition that FAA management was the singular failure, not me.
 After all, I believe it’s generally considered that managers are only successful when they’ve successfully developed their replacements.
 The FAA had an opportunity to make a smart, skilled, experienced leader part of their team and they failed to do so.
 Who’s the loser in that equation?

-So, I was sanguine in my own mind.
+So, I was sanguine in my own mind, and at the distant remove of more than twenty years, and several dives into the archives yielding a considerable body of outstanding performances, I’m sure I’ve assessed things correctly.
 After the epiphany I had on the beach in Miami (in 1995, while visiting my brother, I realized I’d be okay if I left ATC for good), all I had to do was put in about three more years (to get the kids out of college—I was already eligible for retirement) and I could bail.
 What could possibly go wrong now?